Skip to content

 Answer: Water, about 4.3 times faster (4,856 ft/s vs 1,125 ft/s in air at 68°F; 1,480 m/s vs 343 m/s).

-Why it stumps people: Air feels less resistant, so the intuition is that sound slides through it more easily.
+The logic that backfires: Air feels less dense, so you’d expect sound to slide through it more easily.
 But sound is a pressure wave.
-Denser media have molecules packed closer together, and those molecules transmit vibrations faster.
+Denser stuff packs its molecules closer together, and tighter molecules pass the wave along faster.

 5. What happens to water’s boiling point at high altitude?
 (Medium)